 Day 19 – My mind is on the finish line, but also reviewing how I want to carry on after this program.
 I think I am going to move towards a paleo AIP diet, but I will mix in the SP protein powder for smoothies or pancakes and continue to eat a lower animal protein lunch.
 I think the way I adapted my lunch during this 21 days was the biggest needle pusher for a better physique and my energy.

-Day 20 – A full day of last minute Christmas shopping and enjoying the day and lunch with my mom for her birthday.
-I did have wine with our date, but I felt fine and I was sure to enjoy it without feeling guilty.
+Day 20 – A full day of last-minute Christmas shopping and enjoying the day and lunch with my mom for her birthday.
+I did have wine on our date, but I felt fine and I was sure to enjoy it without feeling guilty.

 Day 21 – Christmas Eve!
-I feel great and cheersed the cleanse for everything it gave me.
+I feel great and cheers the cleanse for everything it gave me.

 JANUARY CLEANSE – If you are interested in doing a cleanse in the New Year, Standard Process is kicking off their 21 Day Standard Process Purification program with a webinar on the 9th of January, and the diet/supplement regime starts on the 10th.
 Let me know if you need to order a kit, and I will get you what you need.
 Their cleanse has dairy free and a standard version (both ~ $235)

-For people wanting to do this cleanse in January, be sure to participate in the free weekly webinars.
-First webinar starts January 9th.
+For people wanting to do this cleanse in January, be sure to reach out to me w/ interest.